robole/artifice/join-the-alliance/readme.md

 ![screenshot](img/screenshot.gif)

-This experiment  was prompted by wanting to combine an animation with a mask.
-You can see this with the light saber extending in the background of the text.
+I wanted to experiment with text.

+I modified the outline of some of the characters with the form of some star wars rebel heroes.
+I wanted to see how this would look with a spacescape background.
+This is exploring the figure-ground relationship from gestalt theory.

+I also wanted to see how an animation within text looked.
+This effect is created with a SVG mask.
+The light saber extends within the text.
+This might be a bit much in this instance, but I think it is a cool effect that can be used elsewhere.

 Check out the [live demo](https://codepen.io/robjoeol/pen/KKgKzXp).